crwlrsoft/url/README.md

 }
 ```

-Another example: most websites can be reached with or without the www
+Another example: your website can be reached with or without the www subdomain.
-subdomain.
-If you have an array of urls and want to assure that they all
+Sloppy input data can easily be fixed by just assigning the same host to all of
-point to the version with www:
+them.

 ```php
 $urls = [